Yeah! My sweater is finished just in time for fall weather!

 Then for the top layer, the first dark thread shed is created by the rear heddle rising up

-when the pick-up stick is flipped up on end (this is looking from the back of the loom again)
+and finally, another pick-up stick (every other dark thread) and an extra shed pops up when the pick-up stick is flipped up on end (this is looking from the back of the loom again)

 So they don't get done in that order necessarily, it depends on what your final product will be.
 Anyhow, you end up with 4 different sheds!